Queens Failure to Detect Fetal Distress Injury Lawyer

 While medical technology is available that is designed to alert doctors, nurses and other members of the medical staff when a fetus is in distress, unfortunately the medical staff does not always take appropriate action based on the information provided by fetal monitoring.
 Failure to properly respond to fetal distress can be a catastrophic medical error resulting in injury to you and your baby, and resulting in legal liable on the negligent medical professional.

 If you suspect that your doctor, nurse, or other healthcare professional failed to detect, treat or monitor your baby’s fetal distress, do not hesitate to immediately contact an experienced New York birth injury attorney.
-The staff at Stephen Bilkis and Associates is experienced in successfully representing clients who have suffered injuries due to mistakes made by medical professionals, as well as those injured in car accidents, truck accidents, construction accidents, and other types of accidents.
+The staff at the Law Offices of Stephen Bilkis & Associates is experienced in successfully representing clients who have suffered injuries due to mistakes made by medical professionals, as well as those injured in car accidents, truck accidents, construction accidents, and other types of accidents.
 Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
-We serve those injured in accidents in the following locations:
+We represent clients in the following locations: the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.